Barbara L. Kelly: Career

 Kelly was born in Edinburgh, the youngest of four children of parents of Irish and Scottish heritage.
-Her father's family came from Galway and Dublin, and her mother's a generation earlier from County Mayo.
+Her father's family came from Galway and Dublin, and her mother's came a generation earlier from County Mayo.
 A talented child singer who sang a solo before Queen Elizabeth II on her silver jubilee visit to Edinburgh in 1977, Kelly entered St Mary's Music School where she started with the violin, followed by four years in the junior department of the Royal Scottish Academy of Music and Drama, Glasgow.
-From the age of 15, she sang with the National Youth Choir and played with youth orchestras.

 From 1984 to 1988, Kelly studied music and English at the University of Glasgow, where she developed a love for Fin de siècle and early 20th-century French and Russian music.
 This motivated her to study with French music experts, initially with David Grayson at the University of Illinois (Master's in Musicology, 1992), and subsequently with Robert Orledge at the University of Liverpool (PhD, 1994), writing her thesis on Darius Milhaud and the French Musical Tradition.

 In September 1993, Kelly was appointed Lecturer in Music and Senior Course Tutor at University College Scarborough (today part of the University of Hull).
 In January 1995, she became Lecturer in Music at Keele University where she was promoted to Senior Lecturer (2002–8), Programme Director for Music (2007–11), and finally Professor of Music in March 2008.
 In addition, she was Head of Humanities Research at the Research Institute for the Humanities and Social Sciences (2012–4) and Faculty Research Director, Faculty of Humanities and Social Sciences (2014–5) at Keele.
+Remaining a visiting professor at Keele, Kelly was then appointed Director of Research at the Royal Northern College of Music (RNCM) in Manchester in April 2015.
+In November 2022, she took up the post of Head of School of Music and Professor of Music at the University of Leeds.

-Remaining a Visiting Professor at Keele, Kelly was appointed Director of Research at the Royal Northern College of Music (RNCM) in Manchester in April 2015, where she is still active in teaching and research.
-In 2016, she was a "Professeur invité" at the Université de Paris-Sorbonne.
-Kelly has been a regular external examiner at Liverpool Hope University College (1999–2003), University of Limerick, Mary Immaculate College (2004–8), and University of Leeds (2005–9), and acted as Specialist Postgraduate External at the RNCM (2007–13).
+Among her external activities, in 2016, she was a "Professeur invité" at the Université de Paris-Sorbonne.
+Kelly has been a regular external examiner at Liverpool Hope University College (1999–2003), the University of Limerick, Mary Immaculate College (2004–8), and the University of Leeds (2005–9), and acted as a Specialist Postgraduate External at the RNCM (2007–13).
 Other doctoral examining roles have led her to a wide range of universities in Australia, Canada, France, England, and Malta.
 She is a member of a number of research groups, including the international steering group of France: Musiques, Cultures, 1789–1918 and Music and Nation (Musique et nation); she is on the Scientific Advisory Board of the Institut de Recherche en Musicologie (IReMus).

 In October 2020, Kelly was elected to the Academia Europaea.